DannyDainton/newman-reporter-htmlextra/README.md

 [![NPM Downloads](https://img.shields.io/npm/dt/newman-reporter-htmlextra.svg?style=flat-square)](https://www.npmjs.com/package/newman-reporter-htmlextra)
 [![Docker Pulls](https://img.shields.io/docker/pulls/dannydainton/htmlextra?style=flat-square)](https://hub.docker.com/r/dannydainton/htmlextra)

 A [Newman](https://github.com/postmanlabs/newman) HTML reporter that has been extended to include the separation of the iteration runs so these are no longer aggregated together and also some additional `handlebars helpers` to enable users to create better custom templates.

-This reporter comes with a default dashboard style template which also includes a `Dark Theme` switcher.
-There are also a few optional flags available, you can find these all listed below.
+This reporter comes with a dashboard style summary landing page and a set of different tabs which contain the detailed request information.
+There are also a few optional configuration flags available, to tailor the final report in a number of different ways.

 ---